MidnightDreamerX17/skill20/Optional/Feats.md

 - **Prayer Master** - The character gains two additional 0th-circle Cleric spell energies.
 - **Prestidigitator** - The character gains two additional 0th-circle Illusionist spell energies.
 - **Quick Roll** - The character can choose to lose all attack actions in order to gain a +5 bonus to move through enemies.
+- **Read Spellshadow** - The character gains a bonus of +4 to identify magic in the astral plane.
 - **Reckless Attack** - The character can sacrifice 4 of their Armor Class in order to gain a bonus of +2 to accuracy and damage.
 If this feat is used, then it starts at the very beginning of the character's turn and lasts until the character's next turn.
 - **Self-Sufficient** - The character gains a bonus of +2 to use healing kits, as well as to survival.
+- **Sense Emotion** - The character can track emotions and thoughts in the astral plane as if they were footprints or other such tracks on other planes.
 - **Spell Focus** (specific) - One spell is considered to be one circle lower for the character.
 - **Spell Focus, Greater** (specific) (requires Spell Focus) - The spell chosen for *Spell Focus* is considered to be one circle lower for the character.
 - **Spell Penetration** - The character gains a bonus of +2 to penetrate spell resistance.